Crypto, Disruption, Economics, Finance, Latest, Markets

 Photo by Bermix Studio on Unsplash

 The public has an obvious misconception about digital currency due to the increasing popularity of cryptocurrency.
-In this context, government-issued money like the US Dollar will become a digital currency when utilized for electronic transactions.
-It is because there are no physical paper money exchanges hands.
+In this context, government-issued money like the US Dollar will become a digital currency for electronic transactions.
+It is because there is no physical paper money exchanged hands.

 The government-issued digital currency will still be the dominant medium of exchange in the years ahead.
-All transactions from Apple News subscription to buying workout gear from Lululemon online store utilize digital payment in government-issued currency.
+All transactions, from Apple News subscription to buying workout gear from the Lululemon online store, utilize digital payment in government-issued currency.
 Some stores even banned physical cash during the pandemic as it can be a medium of virus transmission.

 Bitcoin